amaxlab/git-web-hook/README.md

         repositoryFieldName: 'url',              # Repository filed name on the JSON query
     commands: [] #commands to execute on each hook call
     path: '/var/www/projects' #main path where commands will be executed, can be overwrite in repository or branch
+    #trustedProxies: [192.168.0.100] # if your projects lives behind proxy you should specify it ip, to correctly determine real ip address
     repositoriesDir: /var/www/ghw/repos.d/ #directory to load additional yaml files with repository configuraton
     #repositories: # you can specify some repository directly in main config file
     #    git@github.com:amaxlab/git-web-hook-test.git: